 A variety of metabolic and physical abnormalities have been reported with LCA but many publications are from the pre-genomic era and the significance of such associations remains uncertain.
 Most extraocular signs result from delays in mental development but it is uncertain what role, if any, that visual deprivation plays.
 Perhaps 20% of patients are mentally retarded or have significant cognitive deficits.

-Below are the relevant genetic features of the 16 known types of LCA.
-All cause disease in the homozygous state.
+Below are links to the genotypic and phenotypic features of the 17 known types of LCA.
+All cause disease in the homozygous or compound heterozygous state.

 LCA type OMIM# Locus Gene Symbol

-Until recently, no treatment available for LCA.
+Until recently, no treatment was available for LCA.
 However, results from early clinical trials with adeno-associated virus vector mediated gene therapy for RPE65 mutations in LCA 2 show promise.
-More than 230 patients have now been treated.
+Subretinal placement of recombinant adeno-virus carrying RPE65 complementary DNA results in both subjective and objective improvements in visual function.
 Patients generally report subjective improvement in light sensitivity and visual mobility.
 Some recovery of rod and cone photoreceptor function has been documented.
-At least 4 phase I clinical trials have demonstrated the safety of this approach and phase III trials are now being planned..
+Studies have also documented an improvement in visual acuity, size of visual field, pupillary responses, and in the amouunt of nystagmus.
+More than 230 patients have now been treated and improvements seem to be maintained for at least 3 or more years.
+However, we have also learned that along with the enzymatic dysfunction of RPE65 that disrupts the visual cycle, there is also degeneration of photoreceptors which continues after treatment and the long term prognosis remains guarded.
+Multiple phase I clinical trials have demonstrated the safety of this approach and phase III trials are now underway.

 It is crucial for patients to be enrolled early in sensory stimulation programs to ensure optimum neural development.
 For patients with residual vision, low vision aids can be beneficial.
 Vocational and occupational therapy should be considered for appropriate patients.